 While parenting involves so many firsts, one of your very first big decisions as parents-to-be is what to name your baby.
 While there have been many (many!) articles written about your baby’s first name, few have really tackled how couples decide on their child’s last name.
 And today, as more women keep their maiden names post-marriage or give birth without being married to the birth father, the question of your baby’s last name has become a key question for our generation.

 So how do parents-to-be tackle this question?
 At Zeta, a financial institution focused on families, we have the privilege to spend our time pondering these questions.
-To help you get answers, we spoke with several couples to understand the various approaches couples can take when trying to name their child.
+To help you get answers, we spoke with several couples to understand the various approaches people can take when trying to name their child.
 Our interviewees, both men and women, offered incredibly helpful and heartfelt perspectives and advice on how best to navigate each option.

 Let’s dive into four different approaches you can take when choosing your baby’s last name.

 Several couples said it was infinitely easier to just pick one of their last names and go with that as the family name.
 That said, they admitted that it’s typically the dad’s last name that gets picked while the mom is the odd-one out.